NuGet/NuGetDocs/NuGet.Docs/Consume/Package-Restore/Team-Build.md

 ### Ignore Files

 <p class="info">
-<strong>Note:</strong> There is currently a <a href="https://nuget.codeplex.com/workitem/4072">known bug in the NuGet Client</a> that causes the client to still add the <code>packages</code> folder to version control.
+<strong>Note</strong><br/>There is currently a <a href="https://nuget.codeplex.com/workitem/4072">known bug in the NuGet Client</a> that causes the client to still add the <code>packages</code> folder to version control.
 A workaround is to disable the source control integration.
 In order to do that, you'll need a <code>nuget.config</code> file in the <code>.nuget</code> folder that is parallel to your solution.
 If this folder doesn't exist yet, you'll need to create it.
 In <code>nuget.config</code>, add the following content:<br>

 <pre><code>&lt;configuration>
     &lt;solution>